(CNN)Here's some background information about the 1965 Selma to Montgomery March in Alabama.

 March 10, 1965 - The U.S. Justice Department files suit in Montgomery, Alabama asking for an order to prevent the state from punishing any person involved in a demonstration for civil rights.

 March 17, 1965 - Federal District Court Judge Frank M. Johnson, Jr. rules in favor of the marchers.
 "The law is clear that the right to petition one's government for the redress of grievances may be exercised in large groups."

 March 18, 1965 - Governor Wallace goes before the state legislature to condemn Johnson's ruling.
 He states that Alabama cannot provide the security measures needed, blames the federal government, and says he will call on the federal government for help.

-March 19, 1965 - Governor Wallace sends a telegram to President Johnson asking for help, saying that the state does not have enough troops and cannot bear the financial burden of calling up the Alabama National Guard.
+March 19, 1965 - Wallace sends a telegram to President Johnson asking for help, saying that the state does not have enough troops and cannot bear the financial burden of calling up the Alabama National Guard.

 March 20, 1965 - President Johnson issues an executive order federalizing the Alabama National Guard and authorizes whatever federal forces the Defense Secretary deems necessary.

 March 21, 1965 - About 3,200 people march out of Selma for Montgomery under the protection of federal troops.
 They walk about 12 miles a day and sleep in fields at night.

 March 25, 1965 - The marchers reach the state capitol in Montgomery.
 The number of marchers grows to about 25,000.